Updated: 27 May 2022

 Sourcing a colleague you’ve never met before is tricky with email alone.
 Using an ESN to crowdsource answers to questions is quick and easy.
 You can tap into the collective knowledge of your organization and get answers to even the most obscure questions quickly.

-Many of the benefits mentioned above relate to culture and communication, but an ESN can also drive efficiency through improving key processes within your organization.
-More focused collaboration, knowledge sharing and improved employee onboarding can significantly increase efficiency and productivity.
+Many of the benefits mentioned above relate to culture and communication, but an ESN can also drive efficiency by improving key processes within your organization.
+More focused collaboration, knowledge sharing, and improved employee onboarding can significantly increase efficiency and productivity.

 1. Access for everybody